mike14747/hotel-worx-3/docs/REST-API-DOCS.md

 **DELETE methods:**
 > ## '/api/invoices/:id'
 > * Takes in an invoice_id parameter in the url.
-> * This will permanently delete an invoice.
+> * This will permanently delete an invoice, plus any taxes and payments that were associated with that invoice through foreign key cascade on delete.
 > * If successful, it returns status code 200 and a JSON object including things like "affectedRows", "insertId" and such.
 > * If unsuccessful, it console logs the error and returns status code 500 and a "Request failed... please check your request and try again!" message.